 I now have a 2 element full-size 40 meter slopper pulled up to the 60 foot level.
 It has a 15 degree take-off angle and 7.7dBi of gain when pulled up to about 69'.
 It works good where it is and I can still rotate the quad but it works better when pulled up to 69'.
 I recently used it with good results to work DX over the north pole into Asia.
-I switch back and forth between the slopper and my 2 horizontal ele wire yagi to decide which antenna is receiving better.
-I have changed the 80/40m yagi back to pointing East.
+I switch back and forth between the slopper and my 2 element horizontal wire yagi to decide which antenna is receiving better.
+The made a 3 element 80m yagi pointing NE and with short spacing the F/B ratio was +25db, I could barely hear strong west coast stations!
+I have changed back to a 2 element 80/40m yagi pointing East North East.
 I have added an 80 meter inverted vee to the South side of the tower.
 It works very well on 160 meters also!
 So now I finally have a 160 meter antenna!

 While soldering the rotor plug I used pieces of heat shrink tubing to prevent the insulation from melting back.

 On a recent visit to Florida, my Uncle gave me most of his Ham gear.
 Sad to say two years later, my good Uncle is now a silent key.

 So much gear it barely fit in the car.